PureFunctor/offset/README.md

 # stepped-augustus
-A variation of the Augustus Cipher that offsets space-separated words based on the position of each character in that word.
+A variation of the Augustus Cipher that offsets space-separated words based on the position of each character.
+This package is still in development.

 # Usage
 Invoke with the following commands: